 (A re-post with a fresh pictures and a recipe update, of the coriander chutney and tamarind chutney, that I had previously shared on April 17, 2011) Coriander (cilantro) Chutney, also called the Green Chutney and Tamarind Chutney or Brown Chutney can be easily called the soul of most Indian street foods.
 These two condiments can be called the basic essentials of the anatomy of any chaat.
 The sweet and spicy tamarind chutney, with whole lot of fabulous spices, and the hot & tangy green chutney are perfect match.
 The two give a major flavour boost to street foods and chaat dishes.
 It is of course convenient to pick a jar of tamarind chutney off the aisle of a supermarket but trust me, they don’t do half the justice as the home made one.

 These two go well with Samosa and Kachori.
 And a bowl of Dahi Bhalle (also called Dahi Vada) and also Ram Ladoo is unthinkable without these two chutneys drizzled generously on the top.
-And when I talk about chaat, how could I not mention my absolute favorite – Palak Patta Chaat (Spinach Leaf Fritters in yogurt Sauce and drizzled with green and tamarind chutney) It is heavenly!! (and vehemently recommended) While we enjoy the tamarind chutney with our Chana Chaat, green chutney pairs well with this healthy and well balanced breakfast dish called Handvo (it is gluten free and vegan).
+And when I talk about chaat, how could I not mention my absolute favourite – Palak Patta Chaat (Spinach Leaf Fritters in yogurt Sauce and drizzled with green and tamarind chutney) It is heavenly!! (and vehemently recommended) While we enjoy the tamarind chutney with our Chana Chaat, green chutney pairs well with this healthy and well balanced breakfast dish called Handvo (it is gluten free and vegan).
 It can be enjoyed with your savory pancakes.
 And how could I miss this delicious and super healthy Shakarkand Chaat (Pepped up Sweet Potatoes) that literally is made using this tamarind chutney and also this healthy and low-cal Makhana Chaat.

 (For a more detailed insight into the Indian Chaat, I recommend you visit Bon Appetit guide to Indian Chaat)